Sophic Logo gordian knotPediatric Cancer Clinical Trials Intelligence

 Key Inclusion

-• Ages 18-49 years, inclusive
+• Ages 18-49 years

-• Increased risk of cancer warranting clinical management
+• Increased cancer risk warranting clinical management

-• English-speaking and -reading
+• English-speaking and reading

 • Receiving care at Dana Farber Cancer Institute